gabrix00/AulSign/AULSIGN.md

    ```bash
    git checkout -b feature/feature-name
    ```
-4. Open a **pull request**, describing your proposed changes.
+4. Open a  **pull request** , describing your proposed changes.

 ---

 ## **License**

-This project is distributed under the **MIT License**.
+This project is distributed under the  **MIT License** .
 See the [LICENSE](https://github.com/your-username/aulsign/LICENSE) file for more details.

 ---

-Let me know if you’d like further refinements!
+## **Related Work**

+For more details on the methods and techniques used in this project, please refer to the [paper](https://chatgpt.com/c/675304f2-5198-800c-bc59-9b02a62f2b35#) for a comprehensive explanation.